How to Create and Access Hosts in Blink Shell

 + sign.
 When you do, you’ll be prompted for the details of that host.

-This is the name of the host.
+This is your alias for the host.
 Use this for easy identification in the lists of hosts.
 It does not necessarily have to match the hostname or IP address of the host.

 In this field, please enter the hostname or IP address of the remote host.